Hotel California (album): Composition

-Bernie Leadon, who was the principal country influence in the band, left the band after the release of the previous album One of These Nights.
-For Hotel California, the band made a conscious decision to move away from country rock, and wrote some songs that are more rock & roll, such as "Victim of Love" and "Life in the Fast Lane".
+Bernie Leadon, who was the principal country influence in the band, left the band after the release of the previous album, One of These Nights (1975).
+For Hotel California, the band made a conscious decision to move away from country rock, and wrote some songs with a more straightforward rock and roll sound, such as "Victim of Love" and "Life in the Fast Lane".
 Leadon was replaced by Joe Walsh who provided the opening guitar riff of "Life in the Fast Lane" that was then developed into the song.
 The title for "Life in the Fast Lane" was inspired by a conversation between Frey and his drug dealer during a high speed car ride.

 The chord progression and basic melody of the title track, "Hotel California", was written by Don Felder.
 Don Henley wrote most of the lyrics, with contributions from Glenn Frey.
 Henley noted that the hotel had become a "literal and symbolic focal point of their lives at that time", and it became the theme of the song.
 Frey wanted the song to be "more cinematic", and to write it "just like it was a movie".
 Henley sought inspiration for the lyrics by driving out into the desert, as well as from films and theatre.
 Parts of the lyrics of "Hotel California" as well as the song "Wasted Time" were based on Henley's break up with his then girlfriend Loree Rodkin.

 Frey, in the "Hotel California" episode of In the Studio with Redbeard, spoke about the writing of "The Last Resort".
 Frey said: "It was the first time that Don took it upon himself to write an epic story and we were already starting to worry about the environment… we're constantly screwing up paradise and that was the point of the song and that at some point there is going to be no more new frontiers.
 I mean we're putting junk, er, garbage into space now."